skycoin/pyskycoin/README.md

 the submodule at `gopath/src/github.com/skycoin/skycoin` has to be in sync with the corresponding tag of `skycoin/skycoin` official repository.

+Stable development branches are created most of the time for the following reasons:

+- A Skycoin release increasing [patch version number](https://semver.org/).
+- Enhanced support and bug fixes for a version of PySkycoin compiled against an stable version of Skycoin
+- Backporting useful features added in `develop`.

 ### Running tests

 ```sh